LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK02D1-Identity-Admin.md

 6. In Startup.cs, `Configure`, add:
     `app.UseAuthentication();`

+6. If you have overridden `OnModelCreating` in your database context class, then add a call to the base class method.
+This is because the base class method creates the Identity tables.
+    ```

 7.
    Add a migration for the new user model and update the database using these commands: